 A Fistula First philosophy is paramount and every effort should be made to create a native AV fistula (AVF) for patients requiring chronic hemodialysis access.
 It is recommended that nephrologists refer patients to surgeons for "AVF only" evaluation.

-Referrals for AVF creation should be made when the glomerular filtration rate (GFR) is approximately 15 mL/min/1.73m2 or the GFR is 15-20 mL/min/1.73m2 and the patient is expected to require dialysis within 12-18 months.

-This timeline assumes that the anticipated surgical wait time for fistula creation is consistent with the BCPRA guideline "Indications & Urgency Criteria for Surgical Hemodialysis Procedures1" at www.bcrenalagency.ca/professionals/VascularAccess/ ProvGuide.htm.
+Referrals for AVF creation are recommended when the glomerular filtration rate (GFR) has decreased to <15 - 20 mL/min/1.732 and the patient is expected to require dialysis within 12 months (Schecter, 2014).
+This timeline assumes that the anticipated surgical wait time for fistula creation is consistent with the BCR guideline on Indications & Urgency Criteria for Surgical Vascular Access Procedures for Hemodialysis (Adults).

-- For CKD patients whose anticipated dialysis start is within 3 months, the target wait time between decision date and surgery date is 4 weeks. - For CKD patients whose anticipated dialysis start is within 3 to 6 months, the target wait time from decision date and surgery date is 6 weeks.
+- For CKD patients whose anticipated dialysis start is within 3 months, the target wait time between decision date and procedure date is 4 weeks. - For CKD patients whose anticipated dialysis start is more than 3 months, the target wait time from decision date and procedure date is 12 weeks.

 Of the three types of accesses, AVFs have the lowest rate of thrombosis and require the fewest interventions, resulting in longer access survival rates.
 As well, the costs of implantation and access maintenance of AVFs are lower than for AV grafts (AVGs) or catheters.
-The thrombosis and infection rates are reported to be approximately one-sixth and one-tenth respectively for AVFs in comparison to AVGs and the difference is even more dramatic when compared to catheters.
+The thrombosis and infection rates are reported to be approximately one-sixth and onetenth respectively for AVFs in comparison to AVGs and the difference is even more dramatic when compared to catheters.
 AVFs are associated with increased survival and fewer hospitalizations.